Mark Cuban: Audionet and Broadcast.com

-In 1995, Cuban and fellow Indiana University alumnus Todd Wagner joined Audionet (founded in 1989 by Chris Jaeb, who retained 10% of the company), combining their mutual interest in Indiana Hoosier college basketball and webcasting.
+In 1995, Cuban and fellow Indiana University alumnus Todd Wagner joined Audionet (founded in 1989 by Chris Jaeb who retained 10% of the company), combining their mutual interest in Indiana Hoosiers college basketball and webcasting.
 With a single server and an ISDN line, Audionet became Broadcast.com in 1998.
 By 1999, Broadcast.com had grown to 330 employees and $13.5 million in revenue for the second quarter.
 In 1999, Broadcast.com helped launch the first live-streamed Victoria's Secret Fashion Show.
 That year, during the dot com boom, Broadcast.com was acquired by Yahoo! for $5.7 billion in Yahoo! stock.

 Yahoo!'s costly purchase of Broadcast.com is now regarded as one of the worst internet acquisitions of all time.
 Broadcast.com and Yahoo!'s other broadcasting services were discontinued within a few years after the acquisition.
 Cuban has repeatedly described himself as very lucky to have sold the company before the dot-com bubble burst.
 However, he also emphasized that he hedged against the Yahoo! shares he received from the sale and would have lost most of his fortune if he had not done so.

-Cuban continues to work with Wagner in another venture, 2929 Entertainment, which provides vertically integrated production and distribution of films and video.
+Cuban continued to work with Wagner in another venture, 2929 Entertainment, which provides vertically integrated production and distribution of films and video.

 On September 24, 2003, the firm purchased Landmark Theatres, a chain of 58 arthouse movie theaters.
 The company is also responsible for the updated version of the TV show Star Search, which was broadcast on CBS.
 2929 Entertainment released Bubble, a movie directed by Steven Soderbergh, in 2006.